 Term Ends: June 2021

-Brandau-Murguia’s career has included leadership positions with community development organizations CHWC, Inc. and El Centro, Inc., as well as work as a probation/parole officer and pre-sentence writer for the Kansas and Missouri Departments of Corrections.
+Brandau-Murguia’s career has included leadership positions with non-profit community development organizations CHWC, Inc. and El Centro, Inc., as well as work as a probation/parole officer and pre-sentence writer for the Kansas and Missouri Departments of Probation.
 She currently serves as the 3rd District County Commissioner to the Unified Government Board of Commissioners, a position she has held since 2007.
 She is co-chair of the Frontiers Project at the University of Kansas Medical Center and was a member of the Board of Trustees at the University of Missouri-Kansas City, where she chaired the Economic Development Committee of the Board.
 In 2011, the Hispanic Chamber of Commerce of Greater Kansas City named Brandau-Murguia their Humanitarian of the Year for her work with the Latino community.

 Brandau-Murguia received her bachelor’s degree in human services in 1993 from Ottawa University and a Master of Business Administration degree in 1997 from Baker University.
 She has three children, Wyatt, Thomas and Isabella.
 In her free time, she enjoys biking, running, swimming, traveling and shopping.